laurenashpole/postcss-amplify-webpack-plugin/README.md

 - `!important` flags
 - `-amp` classes or `i-amp` tags

-and generate a new file the format `FILENAME.amp.css`.
+and generate a new file with the format `FILENAME.amp.css`.

 ## Installation